jieyouxu/mint-dev-notes/src/asset-registry/README.md

 build up `AssetRegister.bin` for the merged mod pak by parsing mod assets and possibly after asset conflict resolution.

-The plan for asset registry support in Mint is like going to be in three steps:
+The plan for asset registry support in Mint is likely going to be in three steps:

 1. `AssetRegister.bin` serialization and deserialization
 2. Asset header information extraction